Matt Vickers

-Matthew Alexander Vickers (born 24 September 1983) is a British politician serving as the member of Parliament (MP) for Stockton South since 2019.
-Vickers was appointed Deputy Chairman of the Conservative Party in July 2022, serving alongside Nickie Aiken, Lee Anderson, and Luke Hall since 2023.
+Matthew Alexander Vickers (born 24 September 1983) is a British Conservative politician who serves as the Member of Parliament (MP) for Stockton West, Deputy Chairman of the Conservative Party and Shadow Minister of State for Illegal Immigration, Crime, Policing and Fire.
+Prior to boundary changes, he had previously been the MP for Stockton South from 12 December 2019 to 30 May 2024.

 Early life

-Vickers was born in University Hospital of North Tees to local business owners Hilary and Alexander Vickers.
+Vickers was born in the University Hospital of North Tees to Hilary and Alexander Vickers, a hairdresser and builder.
 He grew up in Stockton-on-Tees and has three brothers.
-He studied law and business management at Teesside University and previously worked at Woolworths and Home Bargains including in a management role.
+He studied law and business management at Teesside University, and later studied at the University of Law.
+Vickers previously worked at Woolworths and Home Bargains including in a management role.